THE CHRISTMAS FAIR IN THE COTSWOLDS AT DAYLESFORD IN AID OF WELLCHILD

 DAYLESFORD BOOK CLUB

 Our collaboration with Daylesford Organic Farm continues apace.
-The book club's next two titles are The President's Hat by Antoine Laurain on Wednesday 30th August and Olive Kitteridge by Elizabeth Strout on 27th September.
+The book club's remaining titles for 2017 are The President's Hat by Antoine Laurain on Wednesday 30th August, Olive Kitteridge by Elizabeth Strout on 27th September, Addlands by Tom Bullough on 25th October and finally The Peculiar Life of a Lonely Postman by Denis Theriault on 29th November.
 If you are thinking of joining, please get in touch with Aloyse at the Borzoi.

 EVENT WITH DEREK TAYLOR ON TUESDAY 12TH SEPTEMBER